archd3sai/archd3sai/README.md

-### Hi there 👋
+### Hi there!
+Welcome to my Github Profile! 👋

 I am Arch and I am passionate about Data Science and Analytics.
 I have a Master’s in Industrial Engineering from Texas A&M University and a Bachelor's in Mechanical Engineering from NIT Surat.

-I have worked in various applications of data science such as customer analytics, churn prediction, survival analysis, recommendation systems, market basket analysis, predictive maintenance, etc. Please check out my [Portfolio](https://github.com/archd3sai/Portfolio) for all of my projects, micro-projects, skills, certificates, and achievements.
+Check out my [Portfolio](https://github.com/archd3sai/Portfolio) for all of my projects, micro-projects, skills, certificates, and achievements.

 I am currently located in Boston, MA and in my free time, I like to hike, travel, and explore different music genres over a cup of tea.